Two-step dynamics of photoinduced phonon entanglement generation between remote electron-phonon systems: Introduction

-The recent progress of ultrashort pulse laser technology has made it possible to observe the time evolution of quantum-mechanical states in the coherent regime.
-As the transient properties of condensed matter have been studied by various time-resolved techniques\cite{measure2,measure3,measure4,measure5}, the light control of quantum many-body states has become an intriguing problem, which motivated us to pay attention to the quantum nature of light-matter interaction.
+As the recent progress of ultrashort pulse laser technology has made it possible to observe the time evolution of quantum-mechanical states in the coherent regime, the transient properties of condensed matter have been studied by various time-resolved techniques\cite{measure2,measure3,measure4,measure5}.
+When these techniques are considered from application side, light control of quantum many-body states has become an intriguing problem, which motivated us to pay attention to the quantum nature of light-matter interaction as well.

-Quantum entanglement is a key concept in quantum information processing.
-It also gives an insight into various aspects of quantum many-body states\cite{entangle1,entangle2}, e.g., the quantum phase transition\cite{qpt1}.
 Considering that the injection of optical excitation induces cooperative phenomena of electrons and/or lattices\cite{pipt1,pipt2,pipt3}, the photoinduced quantum phase transition is a next step in the coherent control of condensed matter.
-Hence, in order to manipulate these phenomena, it is important to reveal the mechanism of cooperative phenomena on excited-state manifolds by means of the quantum information theory.
+Furthermore, we should point out that quantum entanglement is a basic notion in the quantum information technology, which also gives an insight into various aspects of quantum many-body states\cite{entangle1,entangle2}.
+Therefore, it is important to reveal the mechanism of cooperative phenomena on excited-state manifolds by means of the quantum information theory in order to manipulate the many-body states in coherent regime.
 These types of quantum-mechanical control are reminiscent of ``quantum materials'' realized as transient states of materials under an external field\cite{qm}, where profound knowledge of quantum many-body states is required to obtain a material design method in the transient regime.
+Summarizing these points, we point out that we require a theory of coherent dynamics of entanglement generation referring to the previous studies on the entanglement in stationary states\cite{ciancio,sato}.